RivaD2/server-creation/README.md

 - Number and name of feature: **#1 DEPLOYMENT**

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 1hr

-- Start time:
+- Start time: 3:15pm

-- Finish time:
+- Finish time: 4:07

-- Actual time needed to complete:
+- Actual time needed to complete: 1 hr

 - Number and name of feature: **#2 ADD FUNCTIONALITY**